Praneet4042/TheForgottenHouse/README.md

 **Location:** Living Room + Bedroom 1
 **Key:** C to search

 The keycard is randomly hidden in one of 6 searchable objects — a bookshelf, dresser, coat rack, chest, closet, and drawer.
 Objects glow golden when lantern is ON and player is in range.
-Search wrong objects and receive eerie messages.
+Search wrong objects and receive weird messages.
 Find the keycard to complete the task.

 **Mechanics:**
 - Random keycard placement every playthrough
 - Golden outline glow on nearby objects (lantern required)
-- Typewriter-style eerie search messages on empty objects
+- weird search messages on empty objects
 - Searched objects permanently disabled
 - Can only hold one keycard search at a time
 - Keycard found message dispaly on screen